 During physical activity

-• your usual program seems more difficult
+• your usual routine seems more difficult

 • you have less exercise tolerance